coinflow-labs-us/coinflow-react-native/README.md

 * `supportsVersionedTransactions` (optional): Instruct the system that you support versioned transactions
 * `rent` (optional, Solana only): Specify the blockchain rent amount to add to the total
 * `nativeSolToConvert` (optional, Solana only): Specify the amount of native SOL to convert wSOL for the purchase

+## 3.0.0

+- Require `signMessage` on wallets for stronger withdraw authentication

 ## 2.1.13